pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for the multi-channel 'DS series' Ethernet relay devices manufactured by the UK company Devantech.
+This plugin implements a control interface for multi-channel DS series Ethernet relay devices manufactured by the UK company Devantech.
 DS devices can be configured in a way which allows them to issue event notifications on relay state change and also at timed intervals and together these features allow DS devices to echo the familiar